 VAT Interest Rate: Businesses must pay interest on underpaid or on overpaid VAT.

-Submitting Your VAT Return Online to HM Revenue and Customs in the United Kingdom
+Submitting Your VAT Return Online to HMRC in the United Kingdom